 Equipment

 A paring knife and cutting board will come in handy to prepare your lemon peel garnish.
-To mix the cocktail, you'll want a jigger, a cocktail shaker, a regular strainer and a fine mesh strainer.
-Optionally, you may want a milk frother.
+Optionally, you may want a milk frother to help with the egg white foam.

 This drink is typically served in a stemmed coupe glass.
 I've used the Reidel drink-specific Sour glass, which has a flared out rim for optimal foam!